JaikanthG/AI-Powered-Restaurant-Name-Menu-Generator/README.md

 2. Click **Generate** to receive a list of AI-generated restaurant names and menu items.
 3. Click **Refresh** to explore different options.

-## Demo

-&#x20;*(Replace with an actual GIF or screenshot)*

-## Contributing

-Contributions are welcome!
-Feel free to fork this repository and submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For questions or feedback, reach out via [your email] or create an issue in this repository.